mrahnis/orangery/README.rst

 To install from the source distribution:

-Execute the setup script in the surficial directory:
+Execute the setup script in the orangery directory:

 .. code-block:: console